How Often Should You Floss?

 So, how often should you floss?

-Once a day is all you need, according to Dr. Messina.
-His reasoning?
-It takes the colonies of bacteria in your mouth 24 hours to organize, per Dr. Messina.
+Once a day is all you need, according to Dr. Messina, because he says it takes the colonies of bacteria in your mouth 24 hours to organize.

 “They are at their most dangerous when the colonies are organized,” he says.